 What are the symptoms of Ebola?

 Signs and symptoms of Ebola initially resemble those of influenza.
 They usually appear any time from 2 to 21 days after infection, though the most common time frame is 8 to 10 days.
 An infected person is normally not contagious to others until symptoms start.
 Ebola symptoms include fever, headache, confusion, sore throat, stiff and painful muscles and joints, weakness and loss of appetite.
-As the disease progresses, further symptoms appear, including nausea, vomiting, diarrhoea, stomach pain, reddish eyes, widespread, bloody rash, reddish-purple spots on the skin (ecchymosis), bleeding from the mouth and a red-coloured palate, bleeding from the eyes, ears and nose, sensitive skin (painful to the touch), kidney and liver failure, coma and death.
+As the disease progresses, further symptoms appear, including nausea, vomiting, diarrhea, stomach pain, reddish eyes, widespread, bloody rash, reddish-purple spots on the skin (ecchymosis), bleeding from the mouth and a red-colored palate, bleeding from the eyes, ears and nose, sensitive skin (painful to the touch), kidney and liver failure, coma and death.

 First answered: 22 Nov 2014